 Andilana, the island’s most stunning beach, forms the northern tip of Nosy Be.
 The combination of colours: the white sandy beach, the turquoise blue of the water and the emerald green of the vegetation creates a simply idyllic environment.
 Emanating sheer calm, Andilana is much sought after by visitors in search of relaxation plus marine activities.

-The surrounding islands
+The surrounding islands of Nosy Be

 Nosy Komba, the most populated of the archipelagos around Nosy Be, is known as lemur island.
 It is covered by dense forest, home to several species of lemurs.
 Considered as sacred, they are all protected by the local culture.
 In the past, the island was the refuge of the Sakalava queen Tsiomeko, after she had been banished from the mainland of Madagascar.

 Nosy Antanihely or Nosy Tanikely, which literally translates as ‘the island of small territory’, is a marine and coastal protected area.
 Its unique ocean floor is a true giant aquarium!
 Its terrestrial biodiversity is also exceptional.
 Trekking, diving and a whole range of activities are available, enabling visitors to discover the delights of this little island.